bonsai-rx/ximea/README.md

 # ximea
 A Bonsai library for interfacing with XIMEA cameras using the xiAPI

-## Application example
+## Application examples

 ### How to create a custom operator

-A custom operator can be useful to encapsulate custom initialization logic, or to create a reusable component that can be shared with others.
+A custom operator can be useful to encapsulate custom initialization logic or to create a reusable component that can be shared with others.
 In this example, we will create a custom operator that initializes a XIMEA camera with a specific set of parameters and log them to disk.
 If using this script as an extension, [remember to add the Ximea package to your `Extensions.cproj` file](https://bonsai-rx.org/docs/articles/scripting-extensions.html).

 ```csharp
 using System;